Cotalker/documentation/docs/documentation/models/communication/model_channels.md

 ## Help {#help}

-- [Cotalker Platform Community](https://github.com/Cotalker/documentation/discussions): post yours questions or search for previous answers given in the forum
+- [Cotalker Platform Community](https://github.com/Cotalker/documentation/discussions): post your questions or search for previous answers given in the forum

 ## Deprecated Elements {#deprecated}
 _The following deprecated items might still be found in the model:_